 What DMT Is

-DMT should not be confused with 5-MeO-DMT — a structurally related but pharmacologically and phenomenologically distinct compound found in the Sonoran Desert toad and several plant species.
+DMT should not be confused with 5-MeO-DMT, a structurally related but pharmacologically and phenomenologically distinct compound found in the Sonoran Desert toad and several plant species.
 The two compounds share a name suffix and a tryptamine skeleton but produce profoundly different experiences.
-See the 5-MeO-DMT page for that compound.

 DMT is typically encountered as a white to yellow crystalline or waxy solid extracted from plant material (most commonly Mimosa hostilis root bark, Acacia confusa, or Psychotria viridis leaves).
 Extraction chemistry is widely documented in harm reduction literature.
 Purity and form vary; “freebase” DMT is the form most readily vaporised, while DMT fumarate and other salts are less volatile and require higher temperatures or alternative administration routes.